eman613/awesome-github-repos/data.md

 *   [henrypp/simplewall](https://github.com/henrypp/simplewall) - Simple tool to configure Windows Filtering Platform (WFP) which can configure network activity on your computer.

-*   [vladelaina/Catime](https://github.com/vladelaina/Catime) - 💖A tiny (803KB) but mighty timer in pure C. Supports clock, countdown, stopwatch, Pomodoro, and fully customizable tray animations (GIFs, CPU/Mem%).
+*   [vladelaina/Catime](https://github.com/vladelaina/Catime) - A tiny (803KB) but mighty timer in pure C. Supports clock, countdown, stopwatch, Pomodoro, and fully customizable tray animations (GIFs, CPU/Mem%).

 *   [RsyncProject/rsync](https://github.com/RsyncProject/rsync) - An open source utility that provides fast incremental file transfer.
 It also has useful features for backup and restore operations among many other use cases.